raul23/nlp/README.rst

 |

-`:star:` By default, the second method performs multiclass classification but if the ``-v/--verbose`` option is used, then results for binary classification are also shown.
+`:star:` By default, the second method performs multiclass classification but if the ``-v/--verbose`` option is used, then results for binary classification are also shown so you can compare them with those of `method 1 <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_

 We are only showing results for the last text analyzed::